oluizeduardo/glicocheck/README.md

-# my-diabetes-js
+# Glicocheck
-Web platform to control diabetes.
+Web platform to manage diabetes.
 API developed in [NodeJS](https://nodejs.org/en/) with [ExpressJS](http://expressjs.com/) to manage the web application and [KnexJS](http://knexjs.org/) to build queries and datasource connection.

 # How to run locally